moonbitlang/moonbit-course/course11/course_en.md

 }) }
 ```

-- Parse the operators, parentheses, and map them to the corresponding enum values.
+- Parse the operators and parentheses, and map them to the corresponding enum values.

 ```moonbit
 let symbol: Lexer[Token] = pchar(fn{